brandon-vaughan/creed-cms/src/pages/index.md

     Creed Productions is a creative media firm that develops major motion picture screenplays and related entertainment.
-Its mission is to create innovative, original, and award-quality media, at once lasting and meaningful, bold and captivating, powerful and transformative.
+Its mission is to create innovative, original, and award-quality media, at once lasting and meaningful, bold and riveting, powerful and transformative.
   subtitle: >-
     Innovate.
 Captivate.
 Transform.
 Epic Entertainment … Like Nothing You’ve Seen Before.